informatics-isi-edu/hatrac/REST-API.md

 Without either `If-Match` or `If-None-Match` headers in the request, the update will be unconditionally applied if allowed by policy and the current state of the server.
+When supplied, they select HTTP standard conditional request processing.

 The optional `Content-MD5` and `Content-SHA256` headers can carry an MD5 or SHA-256 _hash value_, respectively.
-The _hash value_ MUST be
+The _hash value_ SHOULD be
 the base64 encoded representation of the underlying bit sequence defined by the relevant hash algorithm standard.
 Either or both, if supplied, will be stored and returned with data retrieval responses, useful for end-to-end data integrity checks by clients.
-An implementation MAY validate the supplied _content_ and reject the request if it mismatches any supplied _hash value_.
+An implementation MAY checksum the supplied _content_ and reject the request if it mismatches any supplied _hash value_ or if any _hash value_ is malformed.
+An implementation MAY recognize and accept hex-encoded _hash value_ or MAY reject it as a bad request, but in either case it MUST always return proper base64-encoded _hash value_ in any service-issued `Content-MD5` or `Content-SHA256` response header.

 The optional `Content-Disposition` header will be stored and returned with data retrieval responses.
 An implementation MAY restrict which